Kawai-Senpai/UltraPrint/README.md

 ### Logger Class

-The `logger` class provides structured logging with colored outputs.
-Each log method corresponds to a different level of severity and prints in a specific color.
+The `logger` class provides structured logging with timestamped entries and colored outputs.
+Each log method corresponds to a different severity level and prints in a specific color.

 #### Logger Methods: